When was the last time you applied for a job by fax?

 At the time, it was very cool as a “new age” typewriter and I was so productive with it that I continued using it for a while even after we bought our first PC.

-While you wouldn’t now want to go back to the days of typewriters and whiteout for your job search documents, other tools that date back to that era are still useful today because few other job seekers are using them.
+While you wouldn't want to go back to the days of typewriters and whiteout for your job search documents, other tools in the old job search toolkit that date back to that era are still useful today because so few other job seekers are using them.

 5 job search tools that time forgot